-- Taking a whole school approach to safeguarding & child protection - Providing training to staff - Providing a clear set of values and standards, underpinned by the school's behaviour policy and pastoral support; and by a planned programme of evidence based content delivered through the curriculum. - Recognising that there is no place for 'banter' or dismissing behaviour as 'boys will be boys' - Engaging with specialist support and interventions
+- Taking a whole school approach to safeguarding & child protection - Providing training to staff - Providing a clear set of values and standards, underpinned by the school's behaviour policy and pastoral support; and by a planned programme of evidence-based content delivered through the curriculum. - Recognising that there is no place for 'banter' or dismissing behaviour as 'boys will be boys' or 'just having a laugh'. - Engaging with specialist support and interventions